gpostill/AIME25-AI-Workshop/README.md

 # Fostering Collaboration between Developers and Physicians to Optimize AI in Healthcare
 *A workshop for the AIME 2025 Conference*

 Welcome to the official workshop site for our AIME 2025 workshop!
-This workshop is created through a collaboration with researchers at [T-CAIREM](https://tcairem.utoronto.ca) (University of Toronto) and the [AMA](https://www.ama-assn.org) (Ameriican Medical Assocaition).
+This workshop is created through a collaboration with researchers at [T-CAIREM](https://tcairem.utoronto.ca) (University of Toronto) and the [AMA](https://www.ama-assn.org) (American Medical Association).

 ---